Updated: February 2, 2026

 Choose the right coverage types for your business

-Real estate professionals need professional liability (E&O) for misrepresentation claims, disclosure failures and contract errors that cost clients money, plus general liability for injuries during property showings and open houses.
+Real estate professionals need professional liability (E&O) to handle misrepresentation claims, disclosure failures and contract errors that cost clients money.
+General liability covers injuries at property showings and open houses.

 2. 2